-Castine is a quaint seaside village located on a peninsula in Penobscot Bay, mid-coast Maine.
-Its charm attracts many visitors each year, looking to explore the town's rich history, relax on the beach, visit a lighthouse or sail the seas.
-Castine is home to the Maine Maritime Academy evidence of the continuing rich seafaring tradition here.
-Occupied in the early 1600s, Castine is one of the oldest communities in Maine and the historic charm is still present today through locals Inns and beautiful old homes on tree lined streets, and well-preserved military sites.
+Castine is a quaint seaside village located on a beautiful peninsula in Penobscot Bay, mid-coast Maine.
+Its charm attracts many visitors each year, looking to explore the town's rich history, relax on the beach, see Dyce Head Lighthouse or sail the seas.
+Castine is home to the Maine Maritime Academy, evidence of the continuing rich seafaring tradition here.
+Occupied in the early 1600s, Castine is one of the oldest communities in Maine, and the historic charm is still present today through local historic Inns and beautiful old homes on tree lined streets, and well-preserved military sites.
 Castine is on the National Historic Register, with over 100 historic markers located throughout town, and considered one of the wealthiest towns in Maine.

-Your passage to Castine from Stockton Springs is marked by the magnificent Penobscot Narrows Observatory Bridge, the tallest bridge observatory in the world, and the only observatory bridge in the Western Hemisphere at 420 feet (42 stories) extending 40 miles over the Penobscot River and beyond, the bridge itself expands 2,120-feet over Verona Island.
+Your passage to Castine from Stockton Springs is marked by the magnificent Penobscot Narrows Observatory Bridge.
+It is the tallest bridge observatory in the world, and the only observatory bridge in the Western Hemisphere at 420 feet (42 stories) extending 40 miles over the Penobscot River and beyond, the bridge itself expands 2,120-feet over Verona Island.
 This spectacular Penobscot Narrows suspension bridge with obelisk towers made of local granite opened in 2006, at a cost of $85 million.
 The bridge provides spectacular views of the Penboscot River and Bay along its 2,120 foot expanse over Verona Island.
-This is also the location of Fort Knox, Maine's largest historic fort, dating from 1884 strategically built on the narrows of the Penobscot River to protect from naval attack.
+This is also the location of Fort Knox, Maine's largest historic fort, dating from 1884 strategically built on the narrows of the Penobscot River to protect from British naval attack.

-The history of Castine is best explored through a visit to some of the museums and sites operated by the Castine Historical Society.
+The history of Castine is best explored by visiting the museums and sites operated by the Castine Historical Society.
 Wilson Museum has exhibits featuring ancient farming and home equipment, tools and other local historic items.
 The museum grounds also have the pre-revolutionary John Perkins House, a blacksmith shop and other cultural exhibits.
 The historical society itself is located in The Abbott School, a restored old school house that still exhibits many Castine historical artifacts and memorabilia.
 The town of Castine is also home to a charming library and many local art galleries, ideal for browsing on a cloudy day.

-Visitors hoping to enjoy some time relaxing on a Maine beach should take a trip to Wadsworth Cove and Backshore Beach.
+If you want to relax on a Maine beach in Castine, take a trip to Wadsworth Cove and Backshore Beach.
 The protected cove offers smooth pebbly sand and gentle surf for a peaceful and serene beach setting.
 The ideal western exposure also offers a great place to watch a gorgeous sunset.
-Visitors may also take a short drive to Sand Beach in Acadia National Park or Craig's Pond and Alamoosook Lake for a refreshing swim.
+Visitors may also take a drive to Sand Beach in Acadia National Park or Craig's Pond and Alamoosook Lake for a refreshing swim.